VECC Annual Exhibition

 A small number of Anti-Virus and Firewall combinations can prevent upload.
 Temporarily turning off the Firewall usually solves this.

 If an image starts uploading then stops with no further progress being shown.
 Click the X adjacent to the progress bar to cancel that particular image.
 Then repeat upload for that image - this then usually works OK.

 If you still have a problem or don't know how to do this then I can upload images for you.

-If husband & wife entrants, with separate computers but sharing the same Internet router, then please do not both log-in to enter at the same time....
+If husband & wife entrants, with separate computers but sharing the same Internet router, then please do not both log-in to enter at the same time.
+Always log-out before the other logs-in ....
 I could explain why but life is too short !

 If any entrants do have problems uploading images then please contact me for assistance.

 Please also see notes in 'Contact Us' menu option.